Welsh Streets, Liverpool: Early history

 By the 1830s, Welsh migrants were well established within Welsh firms in Liverpool.
-Maps from 1846 show that South Street, the road which runs along the end of each of the Welsh Streets, would have been a rear access lane.
-A map from 1846-1848, prior to the housing estate construction, shows an area clear of any significant dwellings, with a tanyard located in what would become Kelvin Grove.
-There was a street of dwellings named Simcock Street close to where Kinmel Street is now located.
+Maps from 1846 show that South Street, the road which runs the length of the Welsh Streets, served as a rear access lane.
+A map from 1847, prior to the housing estate construction, shows an area clear of any significant dwellings, with a tanyard located in what would become Wynnstay Street.
+A street of dwellings named Simcock Street was located close to the present-day Kinmel Street.

 By 1850, there were over 20,000 Welsh builders working in Liverpool who required housing.
 Land in Toxteth was leased for housing development, with the streets designed by Richard Owens and built by David Roberts, Son and Co.
-While working on the design of Mynydd Seion chapel, Abergele in 1867, Owens came into contact with Roberts' company, who were land surveyors and subsequently became dominant in Liverpool's housebuilding industry.
-Through his collaboration with David Roberts, Owens designed over 10,000 terraced houses in the city of Liverpool, particularly those in the surrounding Toxteth area where the Welsh Streets are located.
-In the latter part of the 19th century, just under a third of the city's population of 450,000 were Irishmen born in Ireland, just ahead of Welsh migrant numbers, of whom there were 80,000, who had been persuaded to migrate by the promise of work.
+Owens, while working on the design of Mynydd Seion chapel in Abergele in 1867, forged a professional relationship with Roberts' company, who were land surveyors and eventually became dominant in Liverpool's housebuilding industry.
+This collaboration resulted in the design of over 10,000 terraced houses in Liverpool, particularly those in the surrounding Toxteth area where the Welsh Streets are located.
+The Welsh Streets estate was to be their third construction project, planned to comprise 1,776 houses in a hierarchical design, with the most desirable three-storey properties in Kelvin Grove being located closer to Princes Road to the north.
+Houses in the next three streets south from Kelvin Grove were built with bay windows, while the remainder had this omitted.
+Construction was concluded some time around 1882.

+In the latter part of the 19th century, just under a third of the city's population of 450,000 were Irish-born men, slightly outnumbering the 80,000 Welsh migrants drawn by promises of employment.
 Welsh migrants made significant contributions to the urban development of Victorian Liverpool.